niokasgami/cyclops/README.md

 - Test the game

-To tes the game your best options is to use vscode or any IDE with a builtin nwjs launch/debugger.
+To test the game your best options is to use vscode or any IDE with a builtin nwjs launch/debugger.

 We do have the proper `launch.json` in this repository so if you open up vscode and hit the debug play button, the game will run for you.